Leaky Basement? Here’s How to Fix it Permanently

 Why Is My Basement Leaking?

 Window Well Leaks – Another common cause of basement water leaks is overflowing window wells.
 Window wells can accumulate water after a heavy rain if your exterior drainage isn’t properly working.
-If your window well was poorly installed, it may allow water to pass through.
+Poorly installed window wells may allow water to pass through.
 Sometimes, the water pressure can be strong enough to push the window in.

 4 Common Sources of Basement Water Leaks